fluxcd/flux2/docs/cmd/gotk_get_sources.md

 ### Options inherited from parent commands

 ```
+  -A, --all-namespaces      list the requested object(s) across all namespaces
       --kubeconfig string   path to the kubeconfig file (default "~/.kube/config")
   -n, --namespace string    the namespace scope for this operation (default "gotk-system")
       --timeout duration    timeout for this operation (default 5m0s)